RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

 1. Refresh your window to get it to the latest state.

-1. You will se 3 labels next to your Job.
+1. You will see 3 labels next to your Job.
 Click the **Services** label.

     ![mock-job-services](images/mock-16.png "Job Services")